tajseattle/tajseattle.github.io/_posts/2022-11-01-Things-to-do-before-you-leave.md

 Renew any expiring Drivers License/ID/credit cards before leaving if possible.
 This will save you some hassle if you move back within a few years

 ## **6. Open NRE account** {#nre}
 If you don’t have a NRE/NRO account already, open one before you leave.
 It lets you hold money in INR with an Indian bank.
 The process is cumbersome and time consuming, so start early.
-I recommend you open an account each with ICICI and HDFC.
+I recommend you open an account each with **ICICI and HDFC**.
+You can start the process online.
 You will have to get notarized copies of several documents like passport, visa, proof of address etc. ICICI is happy with scanned copies, while HDFC arranges a physical pickup of notarized copies.
 Once you return permanently to India, you are required to convert your accounts to domestic bank accounts.
-The money in your NRE account will lose its repatriability once that is done, so it is a good idea to keep the bulk of your assets in the US and transfer it to a RFC account (discussed in the financial stuff section) once you are an Indian resident.
+The money in your NRE account will lose its repatriability once that is done, so it is a good idea to keep the bulk of your assets in the US and transfer it to a [RFC Savings Account]({% post_url 2022-11-01-Indian-Banks%}#rfc) once you are an Indian resident.

-## **7. Special Note: Retirement accounts** {#retirement}

-I will talk about this in greater detail in the financial stuff section.
-Please consult a tax advisor specializing in non-resident taxation.
-Basically, if you are going to do a rollover from traditional to Roth, you might want to do it as a US resident.
-Once you are a non-resident, there is mandatory withholding while doing the rollover, and the withholding itself counts as a unqualified distribution so it will incur early withdrawal penalty.

-## **8. Health Savings Account** {#hsa}

-Roll over your HSA to a provider that does not charge maintenance fees (e.g. Fidelity).
-Sometimes this process requires you to sign and send forms, so best start it early.
-At least with Fidelity, the entire process was online but I had to call in since there was some backend issue.
-Fidelity also typically lets you upload scanned documents instead of mailing them physically